8 Easy Weekend Getaways from New York City

 The boom-bust towns of New York's Hudson Valley are once again en vogue thanks to a coterie of stylish Manhattan expats who are restoring them to their pre-industrial glory.
-Leading the way is Hudson, a riverfront antiques-shop town (don’t miss the French pieces at Red Chair or the midcentury furnishings at Finch) that’s also a hipster’s paradise.
-Set up camp at Rivertown Lodge, a motel that was recently rehabbed by indie-favorite Brooklyn design firm Workstead, then sample the best of the hyper-local food scene.
+Leading the way is Hudson, a riverfront antiques-shop town that’s also a hipster’s paradise.
+(Don’t miss the French pieces at Red Chair or the midcentury furnishings at Finch. ) Set up camp at Rivertown Lodge, a motel that was recently rehabbed by indie-favorite Brooklyn design firm Workstead, then sample the best of the hyper-local food scene.
 Some of our favorite bites: the hearth-fired slipper loafs at Bonfiglio & Bread (for now just across the street, but the bakery will reopen this summer in nearby Athens, just a short ferry ride across the river), the farm-raised roast duck breast at Wm.
 Farmer and Sons, and the spring-dug parsnips with guanciale at Fish & Game.
 For souvenirs, the artisan-made textiles and tabletop items at Hawkins NY are musts.

 Saratoga Springs, NY